DebyGrey/movie-review-app/README.md

 # 📖 LEADERBOARD WEB APP <a name="about-project"></a>

-**Movie review web app** is a web app which dynamically displays all scores according entered, from highest score to the lowest.
+**Movie review web app** is a web app which dynamically displays TV Shows and films from a public  API  and stores and retrieves reviews in the Involvement API.

 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>
 <details>
   <summary>HTML5, CSS3 & Javascript</summary>
 </details>